Tyrone Thompson (rugby)

-Tyrone Thompson (born 28 May 2000) is a New Zealand rugby union and rugby league footballer, who plays for the Newcastle Knights in the National Rugby League, having made a code switch from rugby union to league ahead of the 2025 NRL season.

-Until recently, he played as a hooker for in New Zealand's domestic National Provincial Championship competition and for the in Super Rugby.
+Tyrone Thompson (born 28 May 2000) is a New Zealand rugby union and rugby league player, who plays as a hooker for the in Super Rugby and in New Zealand's domestic National Provincial Championship competition.

 Internationally, he has played for the Māori All Blacks and All Blacks XV.

+Thompson played one season of rugby league for the Newcastle Knights in the National Rugby League in 2025.

 Early life and career

 Tyrone Thompson hails from Muriwai, in the Gisborne District in the northeastern corner of New Zealand's North Island.
 At the age of 5, he moved with his family to Napier in Hawke's Bay.

 Tyrone and his twin brother Leo attended Napier Boys' High School, where they played first XV rugby together.
 He captained his team to a Hurricanes Cup 1st XV title, beating the defending champions Hastings Boys' High School 20 - 10 at on 1 September 2018.
 Eight days later, they played in the National Top 4 Final, which Napier Boys' narrowly lost 28 - 31 to St Peter's College, Auckland.
 Thompson scored a try in that final.

 Thompson attended a Hurricanes Under 17 Development Camp in 2017 and a Hurricanes U18 Camp, a year later.

 After finishing high school, Thompson and his brother signed a contract with the Wellington Rugby Academy and moved to Wellington.
 There, he played club rugby for Marist St Pats, the club his father, uncle and cousins have also played for.

 Both Thompson brothers represented Wellington at the Jock Hobbs Memorial National Under 19 Tournament in 2019, finishing the tournament in third place.